efabless/openlane2/docs/source/getting_started/migrants/index.md

 ---
 openlane [--run-tag <run tag>|--last-run] --flow OpenInKLayout <run folder>/resolved.json
 ---
-Opening in KLayout is implemented as a one-step flow named, well, `OpenInKLayout`.
+Opening in KLayout is implemented as a one-step flow named, well, {flow}`OpenInKLayout`.

 OpenLane 2 allows you to run multiple flows in the same run directory, and thus opening the run in KLayout is just another step.
 When you do so, the last state